spirosikmd/scrapy-admin/README.md

 their live stats, and get an overview of jobs.
 The [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), [pushserver](https://github.com/paylogic/pushserver), and [redis](http://redis.io/) projects are used to publish data in an asynchronous manner.

+## Getting started

+Follow the instrunctions from [pushserver](https://github.com/paylogic/pushserver) project and start your push server with  `python manage.py runserver`.